eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 1. Disable local interrupt delivery and retrieve the `tasklet_vec` or `tasklet_hi_vec` list for the process.
 2. Clear the list for the processor by setting it to `NULL`.
 3. Enable local interrupt delivery.
-4. Loop over each pending tasklet inn the retrieved list.
+4. Loop over each pending tasklet in the retrieved list.
 5. Check whether tasklet is running on another process, and skip if so.
 6. Set the `TASKLET_STATE_RUN` flag.
 7. Check that count is 0 to ensure tasklet isn't disabled.